ryandem1/new-cat-drop-notifier/README.md

-# new-cat-drop-notifier
+# New Cat Drop Notifier
-Notifier that can send a text message when the Oregon Humane Society drops a new batch of cats available for adoption
+Notifier that can send a text message when the Oregon Humane Society drops a new batch of cats available for adoption.